zowe/docs-site/docs/user-guide/k8s-config.md

 kubectl apply -f samples/gateway-service-np.yaml
 ```

-To verify either case, run the following command and check that the command displays the service `gateway-service`.
+**To verify either case**, run the following command and check that the command displays the service `gateway-service`.

 ```
 kubectl get services --namespace zowe